paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 1. You don't have the memory expressed as types like in Rust.
 You either read the docs (if they are well written) or read the code to understand what you will own and need to free up.
 1. Tiger Beetle and [Turso](https://turso.tech/blog/a-deep-look-into-our-new-massive-multitenant-architecture#rewrite-everything) mention [DST - Deterministic Simulation Testing](https://docs.tigerbeetle.com/about/vopr/).
 You can't thoroughly test a system like this to discover where leaks will occur, so DST is a good tool to catch them (?).
 1. People always talk about [comptime](https://ziglang.org/documentation/master/#comptime), and it is indeed a cool feature.
 It replaces generics and runtime reflection simultaneously (if you come from Java like me).
 It's an underestimated feature.
 1. The amount of non-business logic-related stuff developers need to consider may push Zig out of fast-paced product startups.
-I can't imagine some of the companies I worked with having developers think about a ton of business logic and still take care of the memory plumbings.
+I can't imagine some of the companies I worked with having developers thinking about a ton of business logic and still take care of the memory plumbings.
 It will just not happen.
-1. Zig may make its way into the Linux Kernel and other powerful infrastructure, such as a new Kubernetes implementation, better API Gateways, a Database, etc.
+1. Zig is likely to make its way into the Linux Kernel and other powerful infrastructure, such as a new Kubernetes implementation, better API Gateways, a Database, etc.
 1. One-liners in Rust are a dozen lines or more in Zig because there are no decent "collections" like features.
 Rust manages to be as low-level yet so abstract (thus, people call it a zero-cost abstraction language).
 1. The error handling approach for Zig is one of the best, if not the best.